BookNook Insights

 Enhancing School Connectedness

 Research underscores the importance of school connectedness – the feeling among students that adults and peers in their school community care about their well-being and success.
-Schools can foster this by improving classroom management, promoting service-learning opportunities, and ensuring an inclusive environment for all students, including those from marginalized communities.
+Schools can foster this by improving classroom management, promoting service-learning opportunities, and ensuring a supportive environment for all students, including those from marginalized communities.
 The CDC’s What Works in Schools program offers valuable guidance and funding opportunities for schools looking to make such changes.

 The Importance of Consistent Relationships in Learning